Discussion-Based Application

 • Select your deadline: Early Decision or Early Action.
 You must apply before January 15.

-• Register for an interview with an admissions counselor, an interview with a faculty member, and participate in an online seminar designed for future students.
+• Register for an interview with an admissions counselor, an interview with a faculty member, and participate in an online seminar designed for future students (this requirement can also be met by participating in Summer Academy).
 While we encourage you to visit campus for your interviews, you may do so online.
 Your interviews and seminar must be complete before January 15.

-• If applying for need-based financial aid, submit your FAFSA or CSS Profile at the time of application.
+• If applying for need-based financial aid, submit your FAFSA or CSS Profile at the time of application (as soon as these forms are available for the 2025–26 school year).
 All applicants are automatically considered for merit scholarships.

 Components of the Discussion-Based Application